pgbouncer/pgbouncer/doc/config.md

 The peer id used to identify this PgBouncer process in a group of PgBouncer processes that are peered together.
 The `peer_id` value should be unique within a group of peered PgBouncer processes.
 When set to 0 pgbouncer peering is disabled.
 See the docs for the `[peers]` section for more information.
+The maximum value that can be used for the `peer_id` is 16383.

 Default: 0